JcmniaCS/TryHackMe/Skynet/README.md

 Checking out this page I see a version 1.4.23, I do a little research to find out if this version is vulnerable...
 Success!
 I can see from a simple google search that this version of squirrelmail is vulnerable to Remote Code Execution (RCE) However, we have a problem...
 After reading the exploit I realize you need to be an authenticated user...
-Let's go back to our Nmap scan results and try looking at one of the other interesting services for now.<br /></p>
+Let's go back to our Nmap scan results and try looking at one of the other interesting services for now.<br />

 ### Samba Service

-<p>We can see in our Nmap scan that they have ports 139 and 445 open for a Samba.
-Let's try to enumerate the shares
-and see if there's anything we can access.<br />
+We can see in our Nmap scan that they have ports 139 and 445 open for a Samba.
+Let's try to enumerate the shares and see if there's anything we can access.<br />
 smbclient -L 10.10.90.192<br />
 SCREENSHOT5<br />